Article updated July 2025

 ORM gives you control over what people see about your business online.
 It helps you negate the risk of damage that negative reviews could cause to your practice.
 This is particularly important for dental practices as there are few other businesses where reputation has such a defining effect on their success or failure.
 After all, in no other field could a poorly delivered service have lifelong implications as it does in healthcare.
 Hence, managing online reviews and building a positive online reputation is vital for the success of a dental practice.

 Dental Review Management, as it would be more apt to say, paints a pleasant, authentic, trustworthy, and positive picture of your practice online.
 Having an online presence and managing it is far more critical for your practice than you realize; that is precisely what we shall discuss in this article.
-We shall also discuss why it is essential to manage patient reviews on Google, Facebook, Yelp, etc., why you need more patient reviews, and how to respond to patient reviews, among other things.
+We will also discuss the importance of managing patient reviews on platforms like Google, Facebook, and Yelp, the benefits of obtaining more reviews, and how to respond to them effectively.

 Patient review management is just a niche-specific term for medical practitioners to describe online review management.
 It deals with collecting patient reviews of dentists, ensuring that negative reviews don’t hurt your practice, and promoting positive dentist reviews on platforms and websites your potential patients are most likely to visit when seeking information about you.